reelyactive/barnowl-aruba/README.md

     npm start

 __barnowl-aruba__ will indiscriminately accept WebSocket clients and their data on localhost:3001/aruba and print any processed [raddec](https://github.com/reelyactive/raddec) data to the console.
+See our [Configure an Aruba Instant AP](https://reelyactive.github.io/diy/aruba-instant-config/) tutorial to forward data via WebSocket to __barnowl-aruba__ or to [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/).

 Hello barnowl-aruba!